Spotlight Automotive

-Spotlight Automotive Ltd. (光束汽车 (Guāngshù Qìchē)) is a joint venture between BMW Group and Great Wall Motor (GWM) founded in 2018 to develop and produce Mini-branded battery electric vehicles in China.
+Spotlight Automotive Ltd. (光束汽车 (Guāngshù Qìchē)) is a joint venture between BMW and Great Wall Motor (GWM) founded in 2018 to develop and produce Mini-branded battery electric vehicles in China.

 History

 In November 2019, following an agreement in 2018, BMW and GWM established Spotlight Automotive.

 Its manufacturing plant in Zhangjiagang, Jiangsu was constructed between 2020 and 2022.
 Its first mass-produced vehicle, a Mini Cooper SE (J01) rolled off from the plant on 14 October 2023.